nitishrajcool9798/HomePage/README.md

 # HomePage
-Created a homepage using html, css and javasccript
+Created a homepage using html, css and javascript